Sorry, you need to enable JavaScript to visit this website.

 Who is eligible for the DC EITC?

-If you have questions about whether you qualify for the EITC, the IRS has guidance available regarding who can claim the federal credit.
-In addition to offering a credit for those individuals who qualify for the federal EIC, DC also offers the EITC to certain filers that do not qualify for the federal credit.
+3. Besides not having a social security number and having a valid ITIN, DC also offers the DC EITC to certain filers that do not qualify for the federal EITC.
 More information on these programs can be found in the "Resources" tab above.

 Drawing of a refund check